szobov/szobov.github.io/_posts/2019-04-26-robotics-UAV-projects-in-a-cold-winter.md

 The situation is better with an autopilot hardware.
 For the autopilot that we are using, [Holybro Pixhawk 4](https://docs.px4.io/en/flight_controller/pixhawk4.html), it's **-40°**..**+85°C**.
 This range also the same for [Navio2](https://store.emlid.com/product/navio2/).
 Unfortunately, for [DJI NAZA-M V2](https://www.dji.com/naza-m-v2/spec_v1-doc) it's just **-10°**..**+50°C**.

 As you may noticed, it's a big deal to choose right devices for your project, especially if your robots will work in a bad conditions.
 Why I think it's important?
 Because the consequences can be very unpleasant in debugging and mitigation.
-Much more easier to debug the problem in your code than understanding whats going on with hardware, for example your camera and why it suddenly stops to working without any visible problem.
+Much more easier to debug the problem in your code than understand whats going on with hardware, for example your camera and why it suddenly stops to working without any visible problem.

 It would be better to test your devices indoor, before let them fly outside.
 It's quite easy, just put your devices connected and tuned on into a freezer and wait.
 If it still works when temperature went down, so it will likely work outside under the same temperature.